Skip to product information

 Sizes available: HPP #1 (3 plants per pot)

 Basics: zone 2-7, sun to part shade (I think this can take quite a bit of shade, stay tuned), 4-12" x 6-8", charming violet-blue bell amongst grassy green foliage in late spring into summer (sporadic bloomer), prefers cool, but dry to medium moist, lean and perhaps alkaline soils.
-Think morning sun, well-drained, thin and rocky or sandy spots, for example.
+Think morning sun, well-drained, thin and rocky or sandy spots.

 Common names: Harebell, Scottish Bluebell, older names include Bla-wort, Hair-bell, Lady's Thimble, Witch's Bells, Witch's Thimbles